Julia Kristeva

 Colette

 Through its erotic themes which liberated our parents’ generation, Colette’s writing stimulates a blossoming sensuality in its readers.
 Even more, we feel that she is immediately close because she knew how to change the words themselves.
 Under her pen, they were no longer commonplace signs with universal meaning, but could project us towards the sensations, emotions and drives which she claimed were inseparable from them. “… To me, a word is enough to recreate the fragrance, the color of hours lived, the word is as resonant and full and mysterious as a seashell that sings the sea.13” “Between the real and the imagined, the word always finds its place, the magnificent word, larger than the object.14” The word is where the sea/mother (mer/mère) sings.
 The word between the real and the imagined, between ascendancy and idealization: the word larger than the object of reference, or larger than the first object of desire?
-The word “sea” (mer) larger than water or larger than mommy (maman)
+The word “sea” (mer) larger than water or larger than mommy (maman)?

 It would be difficult to find a more exact and sensuous definition of sublimation as desexualization.
 But we are dealing with a de-sexualization that, far from repressing the sexual charge, transposes it to invest it with the medium of communication itself and to load this medium, in turn, with the multiple strata which compose the representation of things and the representations of words, without forgetting the affects and the drives themselves.